Brent Ashton

-Brent Kenneth Ashton (born May 18, 1960) is a Canadian former professional ice hockey player who spent 14 seasons in the National Hockey League between 1979 and 1993.
+Brent Kenneth Ashton (born May 18, 1960) is a Canadian former professional ice hockey player who spent 14 seasons in the National Hockey League (NHL) between 1979 and 1993.
 Despite being a fine goalscoring winger, he was known during his career for being the most-traded player in the history of the NHL, a record since tied by Mike Sillinger.